fbpx

 It’s crucial to emphasize that during hypnosis, clients maintain awareness and control.
 They have the ability to critically evaluate suggestions and decide whether these align with their personal goals and values.
 The process is collaborative, with clients actively participating in formulating new beliefs and behavioral changes they wish to implement in their lives.

-This method aims to help clients release limiting beliefs or patterns that may have hindered their progress.
+My Transpersonal Healing method aims to help clients release limiting beliefs or patterns that may have hindered their progress.
 The focus is on empowering individuals to make positive changes that resonate with their personal growth objectives and overall well-being.
+I’ve found this approach to be particularly the most effective especially when combined with sacred shamanic plant medicines like Hapeh, Sananga, KaKaWo, African Dream Beans amongst others, as it allows clients to take an active role in their healing process and reinforces their autonomy in personal development.

 Moving on to discuss the research of Faerman and Dr. David Spiegel, who have made notable contributions to the field of hypnosis and cognitive science.
 Dr. Spiegel, in particular, is well-regarded for his work in integrating hypnosis with conventional medical practices.
-Full disclosure: I’ve taken some of his courses, which has given me an appreciation for his perspective on various therapeutic approaches.

 Their research investigated the relationship between hypnotizability and perseveration—a form of cognitive rigidity where individuals struggle to adapt to new information or strategies, instead adhering to outdated patterns of thinking or behavior.
 Their findings suggest a correlation between higher hypnotizability and increased cognitive flexibility.
 Individuals who are more hypnotizable tend to demonstrate a greater ability to assimilate new information and relinquish outdated mental patterns.